onflow/flow/flips/20210916-nft-metadata.md

 for something as simple as viewing them or as complex as integrating them into a game or application.

-If you want to create an Auction contract on Flow today you have to hardcode all the NFTs you want to support.
+If you want to create an Auction contract on Flow today, you have to hardcode all the NFTs you want to support.
 This will often lead to duplicated contracts and code and just lots of things to maintain.
 This standard will enable you to create a single Auction contract and define the Type of views you need to expose in your NFT in order to support the contract.